 - Snowball, Coconut, Blizzard, and Marshmallow are the most popular names for white cats.

 When was the last time you saw a completely white cat?
 If you’re struggling to answer, that’s normal.
 Just like blue eyes, all-white fur is rare in cats.
-The genetics behind the patterns and colors of a cat’s fur is very complicated — and for a cat to appear as pure white, its genetics need to effectively reject all of the potential color and pattern combinations printed in its DNA.
+The genetics behind the patterns and colors of a cat’s fur are very complicated — and for a cat to appear as pure white, its genetics need to effectively reject all of the potential color and pattern combinations printed in its DNA.
 Whiteness appears when a cat is missing the gene that provides pigmentation to its fur, and that only occurs in roughly five percent of the overall cat population.

-Cats that have this genetic defect, have blue eyes and appear at rates of up to 40%.
+Cats that have this genetic defect have blue eyes about 40% of the time.
 Due to this genetic aberration, a white cat breed with blue eyes is unfortunately far more likely to be deaf.
-Just because cats are pure white doesn’t mean that they’re healthy or at a higher risk for health conditions, and some breeds are more likely to produce all-white kittens than others.
+However, just because cats are pure white doesn’t mean that they’re not healthy or at a higher risk for health conditions, and some breeds are more likely to produce all-white kittens than others.
 Here are the eight most common white cat breeds along with white cat names to get your imagination turning.

 #8: Norwegian Forest Cat — Sleepy Giants Built For Cold